Best Tours and Day Trips from Edinburgh

-Walking through the streets of Edinburgh is a mix between stepping back in time and entering a fairy tale.
+Walking through the streets of Edinburgh is a cross between stepping back in time and stepping into a fairy tale.
 With these guided tours you will be able to discover the most fascinating corners of the city and its surroundings.

 One of the main reasons why I fell in love with the city of Edinburgh is because of the stories of monsters, ghosts and murders that it has behind it.
-Surely if you take this tour through the old town of Edinburgh your guide will tell you how the mayor of the city was the one who inspired the story of Dr Jekyll and Mr Hyde or how advances in medicine used to go through the theft of corpses from the cemetery of the city.
+Surely if you take this tour through the old town of Edinburgh your guide will tell you how the mayor of the city was the one who inspired the story of Dr Jekyll and Mr Hyde or how advances in medicine went before the theft of corpses from the cemetery of the city.